 Hair loss treatment before and after surgery

-One thing that would likely happen if the Prince were to consider a hair transplant is that his surgeon would encourage him to follow a comprehensive hair loss treatment course comprising the two primary, clinically proven medications for male pattern baldness, for six months beforehand.
-These are finasteride 1mg – a daily oral tablet taken to block the enzyme DHT, which causes the hair to thin in cases of genetic hair loss, from reaching the follicles – and high strength minoxidil – a topical preparation which helps to accelerate regrowth.
+One thing that would likely happen if the Prince were to consider a hair transplant is that his surgeon would encourage him to follow a hair loss treatment course comprising the two MHRA licensed and FDA approved medications for male pattern baldness, for at least six months beforehand.
+These are finasteride 1mg – a daily oral tablet taken to block the enzyme DHT, which causes the hair to thin in cases of genetic hair loss – and high strength minoxidil – a topical drug which comes in a number of formulations and helps to accelerate hair growth.

 Interestingly, media speculation has recently arisen regarding Wayne Rooney considering a third hair transplant, with the Daily Mail and the Mirror both pointing out how Rooney is now experiencing more thinning in the areas he did not previously address through his prior operations.